What is a bounce rate?

 Is your website mobile-friendly?

 With more than half of web users searching on mobile, you need to have a mobile responsive website.
 If your website is not entirely mobile-friendly, use responsive WordPress plugins and themes to minimize issues with resizing and scrolling.
-Read more on how to make your WordPress friendlier for mobile users.

 Is related content easy to discover?